 Generally, most state law prohibits the use of past crimes or arrest records as a factor against you in a hiring decision unless it is in some way relevant to the job position, or if your conviction bans your from working in that particular field.
 In some cases, the use of criminal records in a hiring decision may be discriminatory.
 If you think your rights may have been violated, you should contact a lawyer licensed in your state.

 Because this is a relatively new campaign, there is still debate as to whether it truly removes the bias associated with hiring individuals with criminal records.
-Many studies have found that these types of policies do not prevent a bias because employers are still to have a bias towards those they believe may have a criminal record.
+Many studies have found that these types of policies do not prevent a bias because employers are still likely to have a bias towards those they believe may have a criminal record.
 This opens the doors to new issues such as racial discrimination; however, both sides believe that this campaign does more good than harm.

 CAUTION: Additional laws may apply.
 If the chart below indicates that your state has no statute, this means there is no law that specifically addresses the issue.
 However, there may be a state administrative regulation or local ordinance that does control arrest and conviction records.
 Call your state department of labor for more information.